RobTrew/tree-tools/OmniFocus scripts/Shell scripts for Geektool or logging/2012-12-10-omnifocus-done-to-DayOne-shellscript.md

 {{page.description}}

-Shell script which logs, to the [DayOne application](http://dayoneapp.com), any OmniFocus tasks which :
+Shell script which logs, to the [DayOne](http://dayoneapp.com) application, any OmniFocus tasks which :

 1. Are marked as completed since midnight last night, and
 2.	have not yet been logged to DayOne.

 - The script directly queries the OmniFocus Sqlite cache, and doesn't require OmniFocus to be running.
 - It avoids duplication of items logged earlier, if the script is called several times in one day.

-It can be called automatically from Hazel, whenever a change in the OmniFocus cache is detected, if that suits your workflow
+- It can be called automatically from Hazel, whenever a change in the OmniFocus cache is detected, if that suits your workflow.

 ![Hazel settings](https://raw.github.com/RobTrew/tree-tools/master/OmniFocus%20scripts/Shell%20scripts%20for%20Geektool%20or%20logging/HazelSettings4DayOneLog.png)